laravel/docs/upgrade.md

 **Likelihood Of Impact: Low**

 Previously, Laravel would not execute any provided Guzzle HTTP middleware when the [HTTP client](/docs/{{version}}/http-client) was "faked".
-However, in Laravel 9.x, Guzzle HTTP middleware will be exeucted even when the HTTP client is faked.
+However, in Laravel 9.x, Guzzle HTTP middleware will be executed even when the HTTP client is faked.

 #### HTTP Fake & Dependency Injection